 The On-Orbit Verification (OOV) is a project of the German national space program.
 In order to verify new technologies in space, a generic satellite bus called TET is being developed, which is led by the Astro- und Feinwerktechnik Adlershof GmbH.
 It is based on the successful bus concept of the BIRD satellite (Bi-Spectral Infra-Red Detection), which was launched in 2001.

 Fig.: OOV-TET 1

-The DLR institute of Simulation and Software Technology, as a subcontractor, adapts and extends the attitude control software of the Bird satellite to suit the requirements of TET-1 satellite bus.
+The DLR Simulation and Software Technology, as a subcontractor, adapts and extends the attitude control software of the Bird satellite to suit the requirements of TET-1 satellite bus.
 It is also responsible for the documentation.
-This new satellite bus differs from its predecessor by a changed onboard-data management.
-Also the sensors and actuators of the satellite have been modified and a new pay load has been added.
+This new satellite bus differs from its predecessor by a changed onboard data management.
+Also the sensors and actuators of the satellite have been modified and a new payload has been added.